 EpicenterHub is a real-time seismic monitoring dashboard pulling live data from the USGS Earthquake API.
-The project began as a React + Vite app with three different charting libraries and no TypeScript.
-I migrated it to Next.js App Router — consolidating the chart dependencies, typing the entire USGS GeoJSON surface, and layering in React Query, Zustand, and a portal-rendered detail drawer — without touching the live data pipeline.
+The project started as a React + Vite app with three different charting libraries and no TypeScript.
+I migrated it to Next.js App Router — consolidating chart dependencies, typing the entire USGS GeoJSON surface, and layering in React Query, Zustand, and a portal-rendered detail drawer — without touching the live data pipeline.

 Every choice was deliberate.
 Here's the rationale.

-| Framework | Next.js 16 — App Router The original Vite app had no SSR concerns, but moving to Next.js unlocked dynamic OG image generation, proper metadata per route, and the two-file pattern that makes Leaflet SSR-safe without hacks. |
+| Framework | Next.js 16 — App Router The original Vite app had no SSR concerns, but Next.js unlocked dynamic OG image generation, proper metadata per route, and the two-file pattern that makes Leaflet SSR-safe without hacks. |

 | Data fetching | React Query + usgsApi.ts Replaces a hand-rolled useEarthquakeData hook (useState + useEffect + useInterval).
 React Query gives stale-while-revalidate, background refetch on window focus, deduplication, and a retry policy — for less code than the original. |